 The sigma bond which is formed between Hydrogen atoms is due to s-s overlapping.

 The electronic configuration of Hydrogen is 1s1.
-The half filled s-orbital of one Hydrogen atom overlaps with half filled s-orbital of other Hydrogen atom on bond axis.
+The half-filled s-orbital of one Hydrogen atom overlaps with half filled s-orbital of another Hydrogen atom on the bond axis.
 So H ─ H bond is sigma bond.

 The sigma bond which is formed between Hydrogen atom and Fluorine atom is due to s-p overlapping.